-A similar strict U.S. regulation is the Qualified Intermediary Agreement ("QI Agreement").
-According to the QI Agreement a compliance programme has to be created and a review with sampling has to be conducted periodically.
-This QI Agreement, originally from 2001, has been renewed between RBI and the U.S. IRS in 2017.
-RBI is obliged to make an appropriate report regarding withheld amounts for the US Treasury Department (respectively U.S. IRS).
-In addition, the U.S. IRS has issued detailed regulations about taxing Dividend Equivalent Payments.
+RBI has also obligations as per Qualified Intermediary Agreement (the "QI Agreement").
+According to the QI Agreement a compliance programme has to be established and a review with sampling has to be conducted periodically.
+RBI is obliged to make an appropriate report regarding withheld tax amounts for the US Treasury Department (respectively U.S. IRS).